GuitarML/GuitarLSTM/README.md

 https://github.com/GuitarML/SmartAmpPro<br>

-Note: The model training has been integrated into the SmartAmpPro plugin, the models trained with GuitarLSTM are not compatible with the plugin.
+Note: The model training has been integrated into the SmartAmpPro plugin, the models trained with GuitarLSTM are not currently compatible with the plugin.

 Also see: